-Hurricane Irene barreled up the east coast Saturday and Sunday, causing several deaths and billions of dollars in damage from the Bahamas to Vermont, but the storm had weakened enough when it reached New England that North Andover emerged from it relatively unharmed.
+Hurricane Irene barreled up the east coast Saturday and Sunday, causing several deaths and billions of dollars in damage from the Bahamas to Vermont, but the storm had weakened enough when it reached New England that

 "Nothing much has happened," Lt.
-Robert Bonenfant of the Fire Department said late Sunday afternoon as he and his fellow firefighters stood ready to respond to emergencies.
+Robert Bonenfant of the said late Sunday afternoon as he and his fellow firefighters stood ready to respond to emergencies.
 "Some tree limbs down, some wires, that's about it."

 By the time Hurricane Irene reached the Merrimack Valley, it had been downgraded to a tropical storm.
 Wind gusts got to near 50 miles per hour at times and heavy rain came in pockets, but the storm was a lot less severe than it could have been.